 My name is Claudia and I am a twenty-something year-old…

 That is where it gets complicated for me.
 I am American and, in all honesty, I am proud to be an American (like all things, most of the time).
 However, I tend to refer to myself as a global citizen.
 Why?
 I left the U.S. when I was eighteen and have only been back a total of three times, mostly because I don’t have the need/desire to return more often.
-Since leaving the U.S., I have lived in Spain, Brazil, and Portugal.
-And I have dual citizenship, which makes it okay for me to live long-term in the European Union (although I have never actually lived in the country of my second nationality).
+Since leaving the U.S., I have lived in Spain, Brazil, Portugal, and have just moved to Finland.
+And I have dual citizenship, which makes it okay for me to live long-term in the European Union for now (although I have never actually lived in the country of my second nationality–the UK).
 Saying I am a global citizen either turns people off–literally, I have had guys get upset with me when I say this and walk away–or people think it is really cool.
 However, as long as you’re respectful towards the way I classify myself, I am okay with it.